 Chocolate pinwheel cookies are a fairly straightforward recipe to make, but they do require time to chill in the refrigerator for a minimum of 2-3 hours or overnight.
 You can also place them in the freezer for about 1 hour.

-Regardless of which chilling method you use, it will much easier for you to slice the cookies later for baking.
-Just remember to tightly double wrap the roll of cookie dough in plastic wrap.
+Whatever chilling method you use, it will be much easier to slice the cookies later for baking.
+Just remember to tightly double-wrap the roll of cookie dough in plastic wrap.

 Overhead image of Chocolate Pinwheel Cookies in rows on a baking sheet | All images © Beyond the Butter™